michi-gato/libraryblorg/snguyen_cv.md

 ---

+### Publication

+Kidd, M., **Nguyen, S.**, & Titkemeyer, E. (2020).
+Subscribe, Rate and Preserve Wherever You Get Your Podcasts.
+Journal of Archival Organization, 0(0), 1–17. https://doi.org/10.1080/15332748.2020.1769997

+---

 ### POSTERS + PRESENTATIONS + PERFORMANCES

+_Saving Software for Future [Re]use_.
+(2020-08-06) Moderated panel discussion.
+2020 Joint Annual Meeting of the Council of State Archivists (CoSA) and Society of American Archivists (SAA).

-_commit-ment issues with Git: investigating & archiving y’alls work_. csv,conf,v5.
-(2020-05)
+_commit-ment issues with Git: investigating & archiving y’alls work_.
+(2020-05) Presented with Vicky Steeves. csv,conf,v5.

 _Let’s Talk Git!: Investigating and Archiving the Scholarly Git Experience_.
+(2020-03-11) Presented with Genevieve Milliken and Vicky Steeves.
 Code4Lib.
 Westin Pittsburgh, Pittsburgh, PA.
-(2020-03-11)

 _linkRot!!
 Dancing the patterns of digital decay_.
-Performance, !!Con West 2020.
-UC Santa Cruz, Santa Cruz, CA. (2020-03-01)
+(2020-03-01) Performance, !!Con West 2020.
+UC Santa Cruz, Santa Cruz, CA.

 _Preserving Podcasts: How Libraries Can Help_.
 Association for Library Collections & Technical Services (ALCTS) Webinar.
 (2019-12-04)

 _LinkRot_.
-Performance, Radical Networks.
+(2019-10-19) Performance, Radical Networks.
 Prime Produce, New York, NY.
-(2019-10-19)

 _A Quantitative Approach to the Magnetic Media Crisis_.
+(2019-0804) Presented with Jared Nister.
 Graduate Student Poster Presentations, 2019 Joint Annual Meeting of the Council of State Archivists (CoSA) and Society of American Archivists (SAA).
 Austin, TX.
-(2019-08-04)

 _My MLIS + PTP + APALA_.
-President's Program: The Things We Do Make a Difference.
+(2019-06-22) President's Program: The Things We Do Make a Difference.
 President's Program at ALA Annual 2019.
 Washington Convention Center, Washington, D.C.
-(2019-06-22)

 _It's the year 2039.
 Where's your podcast?
 (A Preserve This Podcast workshop)_
 * 2-part webinar hosted by Metropolitan New York Library Council.
-With Dana Gerber-Margie and Mary Kidd.
+Conducted with Dana Gerber-Margie and Mary Kidd.
 (2020-01-23)
 * Audio Engineering Society (AES).
 New York, NY.
-With Molly Schwartz.
+Conducted with Molly Schwartz.
 (2019-10-18)
 * Outlier Podcast Festival, Austin, TX.
-With Dana Gerber-Margie.
+COnducted with Dana Gerber-Margie.
 (2019-05-18)
 * University of Texas at Austin Libraries, Austin, TX.
-With Dana Gerber-Margie.
+Conducted with Dana Gerber-Margie.
 (2019-05-17)
-* Center for Investigative Reporting, Emeryville, CA. With Mary Kidd and Dana Gerber-Margie.
+* Center for Investigative Reporting, Emeryville, CA. Coducted with Mary Kidd and Dana Gerber-Margie.
 (2019-05-11)
 * Metropolitan New York Library Council, New York City.
-With Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.
+Conducted with Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.
 (2019-03-21)

 _Responsive OER Programming at City Tech_.
+(2019-03-22) Presented with Cailean Cooney and Elvis Bakaitis.
 CUNY/SUNY OER Showcase 2019, Baruch College Vertical Campus, New York City.
-With Cailean Cooney and Elvis Bakaitis.
-(2019-03-22)

 ---